SSHFC/docs/readme.md

 ----

-Building the pdf files reuire that weasy-print be installed.
+Building the pdf files require that weasy-print be installed.
 This will be installed as part of the pip command to install the theme.
 However if by some chance(especially on windows), this does not work or you meet this error:
  #### OSError: cannot load library 'gobject-2.0-0': error 0x7e